 One person likes chocolate ice cream.
 The the other likes strawberry.
 Both are insistent and adamant that theirs is best.
+The above combines the best of both, by the way — those sprinkled, baked wontons have chocolate in them!

 There is a distinction I find helpful, even when it comes to ice cream.
 On the one hand, acknowledging a “difference in” is essential.
 Of course, nobody has to like chocolate.
 Of course, nobody is obligated to like strawberry.
 Whether it be due to taste, visual preference, memories of grandma, preference for fruit, of just because, preference for ice cream isn’t resolved by statistical analysis.
 It remains preference.
 Preference in which difference is natural and normal.